-- Standard 1: Welcoming All Families into the School Community Families are active participants in the life of the school and feel welcomed, valued, and connected to school staff and to what students are learning and doing in class. - Standard 2: Communicating Effectively Families and school staff engage in regular, two-way, meaningful communication about student learning. - Standard 3: Supporting Student Success Families and school staff continuously collaborate to support students' learning and healthy development both at home and school and have regular opportunities to strengthen their knowledge and skills effectively. - Standard 4: Speaking Up for Every Child Families are empowered to advocate for their own and other children to ensure that students are treated fairly and have access to learning opportunities to support their success. - Standard 5: Sharing Power Families and school staff are equal partners in decisions that affect children and families and together inform, influence, and create policies, practices, and programs. - Standard 6: Collaborating with Community Families and school staff collaborate with community members to connect students, families, and staff to expanded learning opportunities, community services, and civic participation.
+- Standard 1: Welcome All Families The school treats families as valued partners in their child's education and facilitates a sense of belonging in the school community. - Standard 2: Communicate Effectively The school supports staff to engage in proactive, timely, and two-way communication so that all families can easily understand and contribute to their child's educational experience. - Standard 3: Support Student Success The school builds the capacity of families and educators to continuously collaborate to support students' academic, social, and emotional learning. - Standard 4: Speak Up for Every Child The school affirms family and student expertise and advocacy so that all students are treated fairly and have access to relationships and opportunities that will support their success. - Standard 5: Share Power The school partners with families in decisions that affect children and families and together-as a team-inform, influence, and create policies, practices, and programs. - Standard 6: Collaborate with Community The school collaborates with community organizations and members to connect students, families, and staff to expanded learning opportunities, community services, and civic participation.